Meet new people, improve your communication and teamwork skills, and be a science role model for high school students!

 Each semester, volunteer presenters deliver science shows and workshops to high schools in metro and regional areas.
 Presenters receive extensive training and are responsible for developing the content for the program.

 By participating in the program, presenters develop their communication and teamwork skills, and act as role models for the high school students by telling their own stories of success.

 We are now taking applications for our next group of presenters!

-To be eligible you need to be enrolled in the Bachelor of Science and be from a low socioeconomic background and/or from a rural or regional area (according to your University enrolment details through Access Melbourne).
+To be eligible for the program, you need to be enrolled in the Bachelor of Science and be from a rural or isolated area, have a disadvantaged background or be Indigenous.
 You can be in any year of your degree and you don’t need previous experience presenting.

-If selected, you will be required to attend 8 x 2hr training sessions on Fridays during semester (10am – 12pm OR 1pm – 3pm) and a full-day training sessions during the mid-semester break.
+If selected, you will be required to attend 8 x 2-hour training sessions on Fridays during semester (10am – 12pm or 1pm – 3pm) and 2x full-day training sessions during the mid-semester break.

 How to apply

 The deadline to apply is Sunday 11 August.

 For more information email Julia Cleghorn, Faculty of Science: email@example.com